ShadKB/moot/README.md

 # Moot is an MVC framework and CMS
-It implements an MVC system design following the opinions that controllers should not be responsible for determining which views are paired with which models.
-Instead, the concept of containers is used that construct and operate on the trio.
-The point of implementing MVC in this way is to promote easy model and controller reusability as demonstrated in the `Containers\UserContainer` container.
+This system implements an MVC architectural design that follows the controversial opinion that controllers **should not** be responsible combining the views to models.
+Instead, the concept of containers is used which encapsulates and carries out this logic.

 ### SPA support
-Moot enables wiring frontend containers to backend containers through the use of model serialization.
+Moot enables the wiring of front containers, such as React containers, to backend containers using model serialization.

-Frontend built with Vue 2.
+The frontend admin is an SPA application built with Vue 2.

-### The purpose of this project repo is to demonstrate PHP knowledge and skill.
+### The purpose of this project is to demonstrate my PHP knowledge and skill.
-PSR was ignored in developing this project.
+Note: I disregarded PSR standards for this project.

-PHP language features demonstrated in this project:
+PHP language features demonstrated:
 - OOP
 - SPL autoloading
 - Attributes